Reggie Rockstone

 Reggie Rockstone is the son of fashion designer Ricky "Ricci" Ossei (Saint Ossei).
 Reggie Rockstone attended Achimota School.
-Rockstone joined Ghanaian hip hop group VVIP following the exit of Promzy in 2014.
+Rockstone joined the Ghanaian hip hop group VVIP following the exit of Promzy in 2014.

 Early life and music career

 Born in the U.K. on April 11, 1964, Reginald Osei aka Reggie Rockstone attached himself to the Hip Hop movement in the early 80's as a dancer.
 Travelling on a tri-continental basis (i.e. Accra, New York, London), he broadened his Hip Hop scope.
 As a performer and trained actor, he began rapping in 1991.

 His first 'fifteen minutes of fame' came as a dancer in Accra in the early 80's.
-His second chance of fame came in 1992-93 as member of one of the top rap groups from London, England.
+His second chance at fame came in 1992-93 as a member of one of the top rap groups from London, England.
 He belonged to PLZ (Parables, Linguistics and Zlang) with Fredi Funkstone, Jay (both from West Africa) & DJ Pogo of the U.K. Number one hits from PLZ included "If it Aint PLZ" and an EP entitled "Build a Wall Around Your Dreams" released on an independent label called "Go For the Juggler."

 1994 became the watershed or turning point in his entertainment career.
 The rap scene in London was not rewarding enough.
 He returned to Accra to encounter a whole generation of people grooving to African-American rhythms, all heavily influenced by the same elements of Hip Hop that he knew.